daemon3000/InputManager/README.md

 - **Save** - Saves the input configurations to a file(XML by default).
 Create a class that implements *IInputSaver* for custom formats
 - **Load** - Loads input configurations from a file(XML by default).
 Create a class that implements *IInputLoader* for custom formats

+## Addons ##
+- **InputAdapter** - Manages keyboard and XBox controller input and features seamless transition between one and the other during play time

 ## Platforms ##
 Tested on Linux, Windows, Mac OSX and WebPlayer.
 Only for Unity 4.